Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Don't purchase a house you can't afford

-Parents and family members who act as guarantors to help a child afford a first home is one thing.
+One thing is parents and family members who act as guarantors to help a child afford a first home.

 Guarantors who put their financial reputations (and potentially their own money) on the line to help someone pursuing more home than they can afford is something different.